slo1958/sl-xj-dataquery/README.md

 This step is used to calculate new measures from existing measures.
 Note the mandatory “$” at the end of the field names (this is a quick/dirty fix for handling expression )

 The checkbox 'as Dimension' causes the new field to be treated as a dimension rather than a measure.
-This typically used when the formula returns a boolean value, stored as '0' or '1' by SQLite.
+This is typically used when the formula returns a boolean value, stored as '0' or '1' by SQLite.

 ### Filter
 ![Screenshot 2025-02-23 at 14 08 40](https://github.com/user-attachments/assets/49553bad-204c-440e-bc20-7d053a9fa215)